 Got more questions?
 Send us an email at [email protected].

-The most relevant point is that a solicitors’ advice can be “privileged”.
-This means that correspondence between a client and solicitor can, if made confidentially and for the purposes of legal advice, be withheld from a court or third party in connection with legal proceedings.
-Advice from non-regulated advisors is not “privileged”, which means our correspondence and advice is treated in the same manner as advice from your accountants or anyone else who is not a regulated advisor such as a solicitor or barrister.
+Privilege: Secondly, when working with traditional law firms, advice provided is considered “privileged”.
+This means that correspondence between a client and solicitor can, if made confidentially and for the purposes of legal advice, be withheld from a court or third party in connection with litigation proceedings.
+As Sprintlaw operates as a legal consultancy, it means that certain advice we provide may not be “privileged” but rather will be treated in the same manner as advice from your accountants or anyone else who is not a regulated advisor such as a solicitor or barrister.
+This does not affect our confidentiality obligations to you, and our engagement letter confirms that any advice or discussions we have will be kept confidential.
+Given that Sprintlaw do not operate in court-related or litigious matters, we find that privilege is rarely an issue relevant to our kind of legal work.

 Who are your lawyers?

-Our team is made up of experienced Australian lawyers, who are specialists in various areas of law and have all trained at leading firms.
-They have left the traditional corporate law world to join us on our mission to create a new and better way of delivering legal services.
-Our team has expertise in technology law, intellectual property law, contract drafting and review, corporate law and commercial law.
+Our team is made up of experienced solicitors and lawyers from the UK and Australia, who are specialists in various areas of law.
+Many of our lawyers were trained at leading firms and left the traditional corporate law world to join us on our mission to create a new and better way of delivering legal services.
+If you’d like more detail about our lawyers and their expertise, check out our ‘Meet the Team page here.

 Do you have an office?